-To remain competitive, it is imperative that the cable industry continue to attract and retain more women in the highly sought-after STEM fields.
-At WICT we are committed to supporting women in STEM through various initiatives.
+To remain competitive, it is imperative that the media, entertainment and technology industries continue to attract and retain more women in the highly sought-after STEM fields.
+At The WICT Network we are committed to supporting women in STEM through various initiatives.

-Women in Technology honorees, WICT and SCTE to provide a mentoring relationship between senior ranking and high-potential cable tech executives to help educate and retain women in the technology fields of the cable industry.
+- Women’s TechConnect: The Women’s TechConnect Initiative is designed in partnership with Women in Technology honorees, The WICT Network and SCTE to provide a mentoring relationship between senior ranking and high-potential cable tech executives to help educate and retain women in the technology fields of the cable industry.
 The goal of the program is to provide a crucial support system to better equip mentees to overcome workplace challenges, while helping them rise through the cable ranks until they themselves become the leaders and innovators.
-This year’s program will begin with a kick-off meeting on October 15 during the 2018 WICT Leadership Conference, and will conclude with graduation in October 2019 at the SCTE•ISBE Cable-Tec Expo.
-Read more about the program online and plan ahead to apply for next year’s round.
+This year’s program will begin with a kick-off meeting during The WICT Network 2022 Leadership Conference and will conclude with graduation in fall 2023 at the SCTE•ISBE Cable-Tec Expo.
+Read more about the program online.

-- Girls Who Code: WICT has cultivated an alliance with Girls Who Code, a nationwide organization with a single mission: to close the gender gap in technology.
+- Girls Who Code: The WICT Network has cultivated an alliance with Girls Who Code, a nationwide organization with a single mission: to close the gender gap in technology.
 We are proud to support the laudable efforts of Girls Who Code by making an annual financial contribution on behalf of all of our 10,000 members.
-In addition, Reshma Saujani, the founder of Girls Who Code, spoke during the Pearls of Wisdom session during the 2017 WICT Leadership Conference, after which WICT announced plans to donate copies of Reshma’s book, Girls Who Code: Learn to Code and Change the World, to the Young Women’s Leadership Network.
-WICT members can view video of the 2017 Pearls of Wisdom session on our website (login required).
+In addition, Reshma Saujani, the founder of Girls Who Code, spoke during the Pearls of Wisdom session during The WICT Network 2017 Leadership Conference, after which The WICT Network announced plans to donate copies of Reshma’s book, Girls Who Code: Learn to Code and Change the World, to the Young Women’s Leadership Network.
+The WICT Network members can view video of the 2017 Pearls of Wisdom session on our website (login required).